-The number of federal lawsuits keeps growing, reaching almost 6,000 total cases as of July 2016.
-Due to the high number of litigations that have been filed, the U.S. Judicial Panel on Multidistrict Litigation consolidated these cases into multidistrict litigation (MDL Number 2592) in the United States District Court for the Eastern District of Louisiana presided over by Judge Eldon Fallon, and a mass tort class action in Philadelphia, Pennsylvania.
-An MDL is used to speed up the legal procedures by consolidating many cases into a single one, choosing some cases as the most representative ones (in this case, four cases have been selected).
-If your litigation becomes a part of an MDL, you will still keep your own lawyer, and your case will be handled as an individual one.
+The number of federal lawsuits keeps growing, reaching almost 7,000 total cases as of October 2016.
+Due to the high number of litigations that have been filed, the U.S. Judicial Panel on Multidistrict Litigation consolidated these cases into a multidistrict litigation (MDL Number 2592) in the United States District Court for the Eastern District of Louisiana presided over by Judge Eldon Fallon, and a mass tort class action in Philadelphia, Pennsylvania.
+An MDL is used to speed up the legal procedures by consolidating many cases into a single one, choosing some of them as the most representative ones (in this case, four cases have been selected).
+If your dispute becomes a part of an MDL, you will still keep your own lawyer, and your case will be handled as an individual one.

 McGowan v.
 Janssen

-In 2014, the daughter of Thomas Dunkley filed a lawsuit on behalf of her deceased father.
-The lawsuit claims that Dunkley was prescribed the medication Xarelto to prevent his risk of stroke.
+In 2014, Ruth McGowan, the daughter of Thomas Dunkley, filed a lawsuit on behalf of her deceased father.
+The dispute claims that Dunkley was prescribed the medication Xarelto to prevent his risk of stroke.
 However, after only a month of taking the drug, he died after suffering from a severe bleeding in his brain that doctors were unable to stop.
-The lawsuit claims Janssen and Bayer concealed the severity of the risks associated with rivaroxaban and did not properly test the drug before distributing it on the market.
+The plaintiff accuses Janssen and Bayer of concealing the severity of the risks associated with rivaroxaban and of not properly testing the drug before it was distributed on the market.

 Packard v.
 Janssen

 The wife of William Packard filed a lawsuit against Bayer and Janssen on behalf of her deceased husband.
-The lawsuit claims William was prescribed Xarelto for atrial fibrillation and continued to take the drug for six months until he suffered fatal bleeding in his brain.
-Doctors attempted to alleviate the pressure in his brain by drilling a hole into his skull.
+According to the litigation, the plaintiff claims William was prescribed Xarelto for atrial fibrillation and continued to take the drug for six months until he suffered fatal bleeding in his brain.
+Doctors attempted to alleviate the cerebral pressure by drilling a hole into his skull.
 Unfortunately, they were unable to stop the haemorrhage and he was pronounced dead.
 Packard claims the drug manufacturers failed to warn the public that there was no antidote available to manage emergencies such as this.